Support Page Content

 We are working with the Chancellor’s Office to develop a process for certifying vaccination attestations and exemptions.
 We will share that information as soon as it is available.

 The CSU is beginning the meet-and-confer process with the unions and is consulting with the system-wide Academic Senate and California State Student Association.
 The CSU will publish its COVID-19 Vaccination Interim Policy upon completion of the meet-and-confer process and a review by university presidents.

 In a message sent to the Sac State community on May 20, President Nelsen affirmed the University’s desire for a safe return.

 Is Sacramento State a COVID-19 vaccination site?

-The University has established a COVID-19 vaccination site in the University Union, delivering the vaccine to individual members of groups determined by the state of California and Sacramento County Public Health using established guidelines and protocols.
+The University has established a COVID-19 vaccination site in the University Union, delivering the vaccine to students, faculty and staff, as well as the public.

 Sacramento State Health Center medical staff and trained Nursing students are administering the vaccine produced by Pfizer.

 The number of doses the University administers each week is determined in part by the amount of vaccine provided by the county.

 Information about other vaccination opportunities can be found on Sacramento County’s COVID-19 Information website.